-The soil conditions at the location of the proposed new streets at Stolte Ranch, Unit 8 in San Antonio, Texas were obtained from seven test pits excavated to depths of 2 to 10 feet.
+The soil conditions at the location of the proposed new streets at Presa Grove Subdivision in San Antonio, Texas were obtained from excavating 13 test pits to depths of 6 to 10 feet.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the test pits.

-- The subsurface soils at the test pit locations consist of brown clays, dark brown clays, tan and brown gravelly clays, tan and light tan calcareous clays, marl, and limestone with caliche and gravel. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 1 1⁄2 to 3 1⁄2 inches is estimated at the existing grade elevation of the test pits. - The proposed streets at this site may consist of flexible pavement sections. - Cut and fill information is not available for our review at this time.
-Clay or Marl / Limestone subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in the test pits, the recommendations may have to be revised. - Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the test pits at the time of excavation.
+- The subsurface soils at the test pit locations primarily consist of fill, brown clays, dark brown clays, tan and gray clays, tan sandy clays, and tan and gray sandy clays. - The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to plastic in character.
+Potential vertical movements on the order of 2 % to 3 1⁄2 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections. - Subgrade stabilization is recommended. - Cut and fill information is not available for our review at this time.
+Based on the soils encountered in the borings, Brown Clay or Tan Sandy Clay subgrades are anticipated. - At the time of construction, if the final street subgrade consists of material other than encountered in our test pits, the recommendations may have to be revised. - Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the test pits at the time of excavation.